Cinema of Sri Lanka: Modern era (2000-present)

 Hiripoda wessa, have attracted Sri Lankans to cinemas.

 Sooriya Arana was replaced by Jackson Anthony's Aba (film) as the highest-grossing film in Sri Lankan cinema history, generating Rs.185 million at the box office.
 Aba, also became the most expensive film produced in Sri Lanka costing over 60 million Rupees to produce as well as being the first Sri Lankan film to be finished via digital intermediate technology.
 Several other countries such as China, Italy and Australia have shown interest in screening this film after its trailer was released.
 Among them China has shown special interest by considering dubbing it in Chinese.
 Aba was released on 8 August 2008.

 In 2009 Prasanna Vithanage's Akasa Kusum (Flowers in the Sky) ran at 22 screens to packed audiences for over 70 days.
 The film which premiered at the Pusan International Film Festival in late 2008 also won several awards and was invited to numerous international film festivals.

 While Sri Lankan films were winning international awards, and while Aba (film) attracted an unprecedented Rs.185 million in income and over 1 million admissions sold, in yearly admissions continued to fall without let.

 By 2009 it had dwindled to a mere trickle of 7.2 million attendances a year.
 The number of cinemas which was 365 in 1979 had fallen to a mere 147.
 By end of 2010, the yearly cinema attendance had fallen to 5.5 million, the lowest in the history of Sri Lankan cinema.
 A hapless National Film Corporation was seen to be lost, frozen in inaction while the 4 private sector distributors who had taken over the reins to run the film industry since 2001, were waiting for the audience to fall into their laps.

 Since privatization of film distribution in 2001 among 4 "distributors" without calling for any bids, as is customary when a government gives up a monopoly, by the Chandrika Bandaranayake government, 111 cinemas have closed by July 2010- an average of one per month, signifying a failure of that process.

 The number of domestically produced films screened for 2009 was 15 according to statistics released by the National Film Corporation.

 In the recent years several high budget historical films like Aloko Udapadi, Aba, Pathini, Maharaja Gemunu and Vijayaba Kollaya produced and gain huge success.
 Most of them are based on Sri Lankan epic historical stories gain huge success.

-In 2017 Dharmayuddhaya earned 22.4 SL crores (224 million) and became the highest-grossing film in Sri Lanka replacing Aba.In 2023, Gajaman earned 610 million (LKR) becoming the highest-grossing film in Sri Lanka breaking Aba's record.
+In 2017 Dharmayuddhaya earned 22.4 SL crores (224 million) and became the highest-grossing film in Sri Lanka replacing Aba.In 2023, Gajaman earned 600 million (LKR) becoming the highest-grossing film in Sri Lanka breaking Aba's record.
 Sinhala cinema has improved tremendously in 2025.
 In the first half of this year alone, almost six films grossed over Rs.
 200 million each, with occupancy rates of 75-78% — far better than many Hollywood blockbusters.
+In 2026, Dharmayuddhaya 02 made history becoming the highest-grossing Sri Lankan film ever with Rs.
+600 million box office milestone.